London Theatre TicketsPlaysTwelfth Night - Tickets

 Why watch Twelfth Night?

-• Join along for a gender‑bending, bittersweet twist on Shakespeare’s rom‑com set to new indie‑pop music by Matt Maltese—ideal for lovers of smart, modern classical theatre.
+• Join along for a gender‑bending, bittersweet twist on Shakespeare’s rom‑com set to new indie‑pop music by Matt Maltese, ideal for lovers of smart, modern classical theatre.

 • The RSC’s 5‑star Stratford success brings evocative Edwardian‑inspired design by James Cotterill and clever staging, including an on‑stage organ that doubles as hiding and fire‑pole fun.

 Prasanna Puwanarajah’s revival of Twelfth Night marks the Royal Shakespeare Company’s celebrated festive transfer to the Barbican Theatre following a sold‑out Stratford run.
 This production blends Shakespeare’s comedic heart with fresh songs by Matt Maltese, exploring love, grief, and identity under Edwardian‑inspired aesthetics.
 The cast features Samuel West delivering a nuanced Malvolio—from slapstick yellow‑stocking hijinks to an emotionally layered final moment—alongside Freema Agyeman’s restrained Olivia and Michael Grady‑Hall’s revelatory Feste.
 The Guardian commends the production’s balance of comedy and melancholy, with director Puwanarajah maintaining thematic depth throughout.
-Don’t miss out on the Twelfth Night (Royal Shakespeare Company) so book your tickets today!
+Don’t miss out on Twelfth Night (Royal Shakespeare Company) and book your tickets today!

 Storyline